-What perception data did you use? [examples: student perceptions about school climate issues (health survey, violence, prejudice, bullying, etc.); student/parent perceptions about the effectiveness of programs or interventions; student understanding of relationship of school to career or has an academic plan]
+What perception data did you use?
+The following perception data was used; health, parent, student and

+[examples: student perceptions about SEL surveys.

+school climate issues (health survey,

+violence, prejudice, bullying, etc.);

+student/parent perceptions about the

+effectiveness of programs or

+interventions; student understanding of

+relationship of school to career or has an

+academic plan]